convox/docs/docs/networking/nlb.md

    $ convox rack params set NLB=No NLBInternal=No
    ```

-The disable releases the EIPs — if you re-enable later, the Rack is assigned new EIPs and a new NLB DNS name.
+The disable releases the EIPs.
+If you re-enable later, the Rack is assigned new EIPs and a new NLB DNS name.
 Re-validate any customer DNS pointing at the Rack after a disable/re-enable cycle.

 ### Two concurrent deploys claiming the same port